-- Shake the child and talk to them loudly.
-Also tap their shoulder and shout their name. - Check to see if the child is breathing while simultaneously checking their carotid pulse.
+- Tap hard on their shoulder and talk to them loudly, saying their name. - Check to see if the child is breathing while simultaneously checking their carotid pulse.
 (Agonal breathing, which is occasional gasping and is ineffective, does not count as breathing.) - Keep in mind not to waste time trying to feel for a pulse; feel for at least 5 seconds but no more than 10 seconds.
-If you are not sure you feel a pulse, begin CPR with a cycle of 15 chest compressions and two breaths.
+If you are not sure you feel a pulse, begin CPR with a cycle of 30 chest compressions and two breaths.